New Jersey Guardianship Attorneys

 Q: How long does it take to get a guardianship approved?

-A: It depends on the county of residence, and sometimes it can take time.
-In New Jersey, depending on the county where the filing is made, it takes anywhere from 30 to 120 days to get a guardianship judgment approved.
+A: It depends on the county of filing, and it can take time.
+In New Jersey, depending on the county where the filing is made, a guardianship judgment can take 30 to 180 days to be approved.
 New Jersey allows temporary and emergency guardianship for medical or financial emergencies in many, but not all, counties.

 Q: How do I begin the process of being appointed a guardian in NJ?

-A: Not everyone hires an attorney, but it’s usually the safest and smartest thing to do.
-Guardianship law is complex and changing rapidly.
+A: While not everyone hires an attorney, it’s usually the safest and smartest thing to do.
+Guardianship law is complex, reasonably detailed, and changing rapidly.
 Courts are now doing more to supervise guardians rather than simply giving appointed guardians free rein.

 In most states, including New Jersey, a person who wants to become a guardian must file a petition with the court to determine incapacity and appoint a guardian.
 Guardianship issues are often determined in the probate court of the Superior Court.